guo/keytar/README.md

 1. **Priority System**:
    - First checks environment variables (recommended for production)
    - Then checks system keychain (recommended for local development)
-   - Returns empty string if not found
+   - Returns null if not found

 2. **Service-based Isolation**:
    - Each project uses a unique service name